mtlong29/MySite/_posts/notes/2017-09-02-javascript-dom-and-the-event.md

   <li>etc.</li>
 </ul>

-MDN has a thorough list of DOM events <a class="fancyLink" href="https://developer.mozilla.org/en-US/docs/Web/Events" target="_blank">here</a>.
+MDN has a thorough list of DOM events <a href="https://developer.mozilla.org/en-US/docs/Web/Events">here</a>.

 ## Functions as Parameters